Digging out the heavy coats, shovels and bags of ice melt: Tired of this yearly tradition?

 El Paso is another sunny Texas city to consider.
 GOBankingRates says you’ll get sunshine 84% of the time in this community on the U.S.-Mexico border, and its low housing prices make it one of the cheapest places to retire in America.
 According to the website, the average cost of living in El Paso is just $39,158 per year.

 The weather may be one reason why so many people like Phoenix, which was the nation’s fastest-growing large city from 2010 to 2020.
 GOBankingRates says the Arizona city gets sunshine 85% of the time, and its annual average high temperature is 88 degrees.

 Retirees who choose to retire to Phoenix also get the perk of not having their Social Security benefits taxed by the state.

 Given its nickname as the Sunshine State, Florida has no shortage of warm and sunny places to retire, as shown by the multiple cities from the state on this list.

-Another one of them, Naples, was named the second-best city for retirement in 2021-2022 by U.S. News & World Report, and the city gets high marks for being a safe community with a good quality of life and strong desirability.
+Another one of them, Naples, was named the sixth-best city for retirement in 2022-2023 by U.S. News & World Report, and the city gets high marks for being a safe community with a good quality of life and strong desirability.

 Virginia Beach, Virginia